ZHANGZ1YUE/RainGAN/README.md

 (The code is implemented in PyTorch)

 ## Author
-ZHANG Ziyue (RIKEN Intern, Center of Computational Science)
+ZHANG Ziyue (RIKEN Intern & Trainee, Center of Computational Science)

 ## Starting Date
 2022 Sep.
 1st